RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 Each row returned by the function `data()` is a single Event.

 These are the publicly available properties of EventStream:
-1. `name`: string; the unique name of the EventStream.
+* `name`: string, the unique name of the EventStream.
 All Events in the EventStream have this name.
-Default is "event"
+Default is `"event"`
-2. `timestamps_metadata`: dictionary of strings; Metadata from the timestamps of the Events.
+* `timestamps_metadata`, dictionary of strings; metadata from the timestamps of the Events.
+Default empty list
-3. `metadata`: dictionary of strings; Metadata from the Events themselves.
+* `metadata`, dictionary of strings; metadata from the Events themselves.
+Default empty list

 These are the protected properties of EventStream.
 You will need functions to access and update these values.
-1. `_is_timestamps_corrected`: boolean; True if timestamps have been updated from raw data values.
-Default False.
+* `_is_timestamps_corrected`: boolean, True if timestamps have been updated from raw data values.
+Default `False`
-2. `_fs_writer`: FileSystemWriter; stores the information used to save the data to disk.
+* `_fs_writer`: FileSystemWriter, stores the information used to save the data to disk.
 Defaults to not saving and using the current directory.
-3. `_data`: Pyarrow Table; The data of the events.
+* `_data`: Pyarrow Table, The data of the events.
 Includes timestamps for each Event.
-4. `_schema`: dictionary of string to list of strings; The schema of the Event data.
+* `_schema`: dictionary of string to list of strings; The schema of the Event data.
 Data is organized via type.
   Default is {"string": [], "numeric": [], "boolean": [], "byte": []}
-5. `_errors`: RedVoxExceptions that keep track of any errors that occur while reading the Events.
+* `_errors`: RedVoxExceptions that keep track of any errors that occur while reading the Events.
+This is set by the SDK

 These are the methods used to access the EventStream's data:

 1. `data(self) -> pa.Table`: Returns all Events as a pyarrow Table
 2. `get_string_schema(self) -> List[str]`: Returns the column names of string typed data as a list of strings
 3. `get_numeric_schema(self) -> List[str]`: Returns the column names of numeric typed data as a list of strings
 4. `get_boolean_schema(self) -> List[str]`: Returns the column names of boolean typed data as a list of strings
 5. `get_byte_schema(self) -> List[str]`: Returns the column names of byte typed data as a list of strings
 6. `get_schema(self) -> dict`: Returns the entire EventStream schema as a dictionary
 7. `get_string_values(self) -> pa.Table`: Returns all string data as a pyarrow Table.
 An empty result means there is no data of that type.
 8. `get_numeric_values(self) -> pa.Table`: Returns all numeric data as a pyarrow Table.
 An empty result means there is no data of that type.
 9. `get_boolean_values(self) -> pa.Table`: Returns all boolean data as a pyarrow Table.
 An empty result means there is no data of that type.
 10. `get_byte_values(self) -> pa.Table`: Returns all byte data as a pyarrow Table.
 An empty result means there is no data of that type.
 11. `get_string_column(self, column_name: str) -> np.array`: Returns string data from the column specified.
 Returns
     an empty numpy array if the `column_name` doesn't exist in the string data.
 12. `get_numeric_column(self, column_name: str) -> np.array`: Returns numeric data from the column specified.
     Returns an empty numpy array if `column_name` doesn't exist in the numeric data.
 13. `get_boolean_column(self, column_name: str) -> np.array`: Returns boolean data from the column specified.
     Returns an empty numpy array if the `column_name` doesn't exist in the boolean data.
 14. `get_byte_column(self, column_name: str) -> np.array`: Returns byte data from the column specified.
 Returns
     an empty numpy array if the `column_name` doesn't exist in the byte data.
 15. `timestamps(self) -> np.array`: Returns the timestamps of the data as a numpy array
 16. `unaltered_timestamps(self) -> np.array`: Returns the unaltered timestamps of the data as a numpy array

 _[Table of Contents](#table-of-contents)_